Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \paragraph{Resolvent approach: distinct eigenvectors.} If the perturbed eigenvectors $\ket{n_1}$ and $\ket{n_2}$ in Eq.~\eqref{eq:AvgU4Raw} are distinct, $n_1 \neq n_2$, the product of overlap matrices can be expressed in terms of the retarded and advanced resolvents by multiplying two expressions of the form~\eqref{eq:EigvecProdFromRsv}.
 Defining $z^\pm_k := E_{n_k} \pm \I \eta$, we obtain

-There is a decisive difference between the terms in the first line and the ones in the second line of this relation.
-In the first line, the imaginary parts of the argument of the two factors in each resolvent product are the same, so that we have a product of two retarded or two advanced resolvents.
-In contrast, the terms in the second line each involve one retarded and one advanced resolvent.
+There is a decisive difference between the terms in the second line and the ones in the third line of this relation.
+In the second line, the imaginary parts of the argument of the two factors in each resolvent product are the same, so that we have a product of two retarded or two advanced resolvents.
+In contrast, the terms in the third line each involve one retarded and one advanced resolvent.

 We inspect the first kind with energies shifted to the same side of the real axis first.
 Since $z_1 \neq z_2$, we now need two supervectors $X^{(1)}$ and $X^{(2)}$ of the form~\eqref{eq:Supervec2} in order to write the product of resolvents as a Gaussian integral,